Light Trespass - How to Prevent it

 • 0-10v dimming capability for all fixtures.
 This made it easy to increase or decrease light levels on the court, as required.

 The goals and restrictions of every project are unique.
-Our lighting specialists lean on years of HID and LED lighting experience to provide their recommendations, but a photometric analysis is a cost-effective way to quantify light levels in ways even the best specialists cannot.
+Our lighting specialists lean on years of LED lighting experience to provide their recommendations, but a photometric analysis is a cost-effective way to quantify light levels in ways even the best specialists cannot.

 Speak to an Access Fixtures Lighting Specialist